Skip to main content

 Written by Christine Nicholls

-The Root content id is the persistent ID which stays with the content even when it is edited and/or republished.
-You can read more about Root content ids here.
+• Root content ID: The persistent ID which stays with the content even when it is edited and/or republished.
+You can read more about Root content IDs here.

-The Content id is specific to a published version.
-Each time content is re/published, it will have a new Content id.
+• Content ID: Specific to a published version.
+Each time content is re/published, a new Content ID will be generated.

-The Draft id, similar to a Content id, is specific to a draft (i.e., under construction) version of the content.
-These IDs can be seen when you select your content in the table on the Create dashboard.
-You can search by all or part of an ID to find specific content or class activation.
+Content IDs can be viewed by those with manage user or author permissions.
+Select your content in the table on the Create dashboard.
+You can also search by all or part of an ID to find specific content or class activation.

-Screenshot showing the Root content id and Content id for the content called: Testing assessment settings.
+Screenshot showing the Root content id, Content id and date the course was last published.

 How these IDs work

-There is an additional ID type that is created each time content is activated, and a class is created.
-This is the Offering id.
-You can find this by selecting the kebab menu (three dots) in the table, and then selecting Activations from the drop down menu.
-The Offering id can be seen in the modal.
+Offering IDs are created each time content is activated, and a class is created.
+You can find these by selecting the kebab menu (three dots) in the table, and then selecting Activations from the drop down menu.
+Offering IDs can be seen in the modal.

 Did this answer your question?